USA autumn/winter 2016

 -Thursday 13 October, 6pm New York at The General Society of Mechanics & Tradesmen (20 West 44th Street, New York)

 Senior Curator at Kensington Palace, Deirdre Murphy will be traveling to Philadelphia, Chicago and New York to present her lecture ‘Gilded Butterflies: Fashion at the English Court’.

 This illustrative lecture will explore how royal and court dress was used as a powerful communication tool, and how opulent materials and custom made garments distinguished the court over the centuries, using several examples of courtiers and individuals from the 18th century onward – such as George II, Queen Victoria, the Duke of Windsor and Diana, Princess of wales.

-This lecture tour would not be possible without the tremendous support of The Union League of Philadelphia, The Textiles Society, The General Society of Mechanics & Tradesmen and The Royal Oak Foundation.
+This lecture tour would not be possible without the tremendous support of The Union League of Philadelphia, The Textiles Society, The Woman's Athletics Club, The General Society of Mechanics & Tradesmen and The Royal Oak Foundation.